ParallelMaths/parallel/pages/7-03-the-big-bang.md

 ---

 If being even means being divisible by 2, then a number is very even if it can be divided by 2 several times.
-By this definition, 4 is more even than 2, because 4 can be divided by 2 to get an answer of 2, which can be divided by 2 again to get an answer of 1, but that is the end of the road, because 1 cannot be divided by 2.
+By this definition, 4 is more even than 2, because 4 can be divided by 2 to get an answer of 2, which can be divided by 2 again to get an answer of 1, but that is the end of the road, because 1 is not divisible by 2.
 Therefore, 0 is the most even number, because it can be divided by 2 an infinite number of times.
 :::

 ::: problem id=1_4 marks=2